Valaraucoo/what-to-eat/README.md

 </p>

 ---
-Why to use *wte*?
+Why to use *what-to-eat*?
 How many times have you not known what to order for dinner or lunch? *What-to-eat* will help you querying and filtering restaurants available in your location via [Wolt](https://wolt.com/pl/discovery) app! 🍔

 Example usage: